KannonZenetism/zenetism-field-physics/structural-physics/SP04-orientation-field-dynamics.md

 > **Note on Terminal Conditions:**
 > The Zenetist framework distinguishes two terminal conditions:
 > - **Ø (Localized Dissolution):** A point of nullification within structure.
 Arises from stagnation at \( \chi = 1 \).
 Structural, not punitive.
 Occurs within the Mercy Fold.
 Essence persists within L₀.
 > - **⊘ (Collapse):** Dispersive dissolution into formlessness — entropic failure of coherence at any scale of expression.
-At the cosmological level, this manifests as \( \chi \to \infty \); at local scales, it manifests wherever entropic motion overwhelms coherence within any expressed structure.
+At the cosmological scale, this manifests as \( \chi \to \infty \); at local scales, it manifests wherever entropic motion overwhelms coherence within any expressed structure.
 Essence persists through to L₀, but expressed orientation is lost.
 >
 > In neither case does essence cease.
 What ceases is expressed orientation, not being itself.